syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Dispose-RichTextBoxAdv-instance.md

 control: RichTextBoxAdv
 documentation: ug
 ---
-### Dispose RichTextBoxAdv instance
+### Dispose the RichTextBoxAdv instance

 The **RichTextBoxAdv** control keeps all the contents of a document in the main memory that consumes a considerable amount of memory based on the content.
-It is mandatory to release the resources used by the **RichTextBoxAdv** instance by using the **Dispose** method**.** Invoking **Dispose** explicitly disposes the content and release the resources.
+It is mandatory to release the resources used by the **RichTextBoxAdv** instance by using the **Dispose** method.
+Invoking this method, explicitly disposes the content and release the resources.

 The following code example demonstrates how to dispose the **RichTextBoxAdv** instance.